 How should I protect my ISUCard?

 The magnetic stripe on the back of the ISUCard is your key to university, banking, and CyCash services.
 The magnetic stripe can be rendered useless if scratched or held near a magnet.
 Do not allow anyone to punch holes in or put stickers on your ISUCard.
+Wireless phone chargers will deactivate the RFID chip in your card.
+If you use a wireless phone charger you will be unable to store your card in a phone wallet or a phone sleeve.
 Do not write your university password on the card.

 Where can I call if I have questions about the ISUCard and CyCash?